A ‘couple’ of must do’s

 After what must have been considerable cost and emotional distress, the Judge decided that the intention of the parties at the date of purchase and throughout their relationship should prevail and that the property be shared equally.

 He disregarded the change of intention after separation.

 This case highlights the importance of having an agreement and therefore avoiding any litigation with its resultant financial and emotional cost.

 Lessons to be Learnt

-The case is also highlights why it is important to do an Co-ownership or Co-habitation Agreement .
+The case also highlights why it is important to do a Co-ownership or Cohabitation Agreement.
 It is important because not everyone who is co-habiting can apply to a Court under the redress scheme under the Co-habitation Act 2010.
-If you don’t fulfill the time limits under the Act, are not financially dependent or fail to make a claim in time, you will not be able to get the benefits under the Act.
+If you don’t fulfil the time limits under the Act, are not financially dependent or fail to make a claim in time, you will not be able to get the benefits under the Act.